-Once students complete their SM requirements, they are expected to take coursework outside of the SM program to complement their degree.
+SM Level 2 students are required to complete 30 credits of coursework outside of Sport Management to complement their degree.
 Many students elect to take these courses overseas or on campus through completion of a minor, or potentially, a second major.
 Students wishing to complete additional credits in SM, beyond the required 21 elective credits, may submit an academic appeal to the program director.